GMTim/TranshumanSpace/Ships/Ships.md

  - Processing

 ### Stunts and Refresh
-All ships have 3 refresh, and 3 free stunts.
+All ships have 3 refresh, and free stunts equal to its size.
 Refresh can be traded for stunts for a minimum of 1 refresh.
 Stunts allow a ship to have special abilities outside of normal ship system, such as a cloaking field, or fighter bay.
 All ships come with a power plant, a propulsion system, storage bay, defense system, life support system, communication suite, computer core.
 Life support may be in the form of living space, or as sleeve storage mixed with VR.

+### Stress
+Ships have 3 stress plus its size.
+Ships also have a number of complications equal to their size.
+Minimum 3 stress, and 1 complication.

 ## Ships of Transhuman Space